 What Is Anger?

 Anger, like other emotions (e.g., sadness), is not a problem in itself.
-But how we express it can lead to problems that backfire on our work and relationships.
+But how we express it can lead to problems that harm various aspects of our lives, including work and relationships.

 Emotions convey information about what is important to us, and how we experience the world.
 In social situations, anger often serves as a signal that we are experiencing something threatening, hurtful, and/or upsetting.
 For example, when we feel disrespected, ignored, or mistreated by a loved one, it can result in us feeling angry.